-for to take up his garment.
-'But woe unto them that are with child, and to them that give suck, in those days! for there shall be great distress in the land, and wrath upon this people.
-And they shall fall by the edge of the sword, and into all nations: and Jerusalem shall be trodden down of the Gentiles, until shall be.
-And except those this time, neither shall be. the times of the Gentiles be fulfilled. '
+people.
+And they shall fall by the edge of the sword, and shall be led away captive into all nations: and Jerusalem shall be trodden down of the Gentiles, until the times of the Gentiles be fulfilled. '

-No argument is required to prove the strict and exclusive reference of this section to Jerusalem and Judea.
+No argument is required to prove the strict and exclusive Jerusalem and Judea.
 Here we can detect no trace of it double meaning, of primary and ulterior fulfilments, of underlying and typical senses.
-Everything is national, local, and near :- 'the land ' is the land of Judea,-' this people ' is the people of Israel,-and the ' time the lifetime of the disciples,--' When YE therefore Shall See.'
+Everything is national, local, and near :- 'the land 'is the land of Judea,-' this people 'is the people of Israel,-and the 'time the lifetime of the disciples,--' When YE therefore Shall See.'

 Most expositors find an allusion to the standards of the Roman legions in the expression, "the abomination of desolation" and the explanation is highly probable.
 The eagles were the objects of religious worship to the soldiers; and the parallel passage in St. Luke is all but conclusive evidence that this is the true meaning.
-We know from Josephus that the attempt of a Roman general (Vitellius), in the reign of Tiberius, to march his troops through Judea, was resisted by the Jewish authorities, on the ground that the idolatrous images on their ensigns would be a profanation of the law.
+We know from Josephus that the attempt

+'But woe unto them that are with child, and to them that give suck, in those days! for there shall be great distress in the land, reference of this section to of a Roman general (Vitellius), in the reign of Tiberius, to march his troops through Judea, was resisted by the Jewish authorities, on the ground that the idolatrous images on their ensigns would be a profanation of the law.
 (3) How much greater the profanation when those idolatrous emblems were displayed in full view of the temple and the Holy City!
 This was the last token which portended that the hour of doom for Jerusalem had come.
 Its appearance was to he the. signal to all in Judea to escape beyond the mountains for then would ensue a period of misery and horror without a parallel in the annals of time.